Axarva/dotfiles-2.0/README.md

 <a id="workflow"></a>

 ## Workflow
-Workflow GIF: (This is a short one, for more goodies look at the link below)
+Workflow GIF: (This is a short one, for more goodies look at the links below)

 (Also, compression made it look kinda bad, but I think it shows what it needs to)